-Not only that, says Gloria Brame, Ph.D., sexologist and author of The Truth About Sex: A Sex Primer For The 21st Century, but excuses often become full-fledged lies.
+Gloria Brame, Ph.D., sexologist and author of The Truth About Sex: A Sex Primer For The 21st Century tells Brides that excuses are lies and your partner is aware of it.
 "We know how frustrating and angering it is when someone seems to brush you off with dumb lies," Brame says.
-And when you decline sex with an fake excuse rather than fessing up to the real issue, "you can get caught a cycle that leads to other fibs and misunderstandings, and it can herald the end of good communication," Brame warns, "which is so vital to a marriage's longevity."
+And when you decline sex with an fake excuse rather than communicating with your partner about the real issues, "you can get caught a cycle that leads to other fibs and misunderstandings, and it can herald the end of good communication," Brame warns, "which is so vital to a marriage's longevity."

-Castellanos says that rather than brushing off bedroom activities with excuses, it's better for your marriage to address the underlying issues compelling you to cop out.
-"Avoiding sex repeatedly is like any other symptom of your body and mind trying to tell you that something is wrong," she explains.
+If you're avoiding sex, you need to sit with yourself and figure out what is going on.
+"Avoiding sex repeatedly is like any other symptom of your body and mind trying to tell you that something is wrong," Brame explains.
 "It may be as simple as your life being out of balance, but it may point to more serious issues that need to be corrected.
 When your health, your life, and your relationship are balanced, there is a healthy desire and experience of sex that continues to add to your energy and happiness."

 Explore some options.
 You might consider seeing a sex coach or therapist to work through what is troubling you.
 Masturbate and figure out what feels good for you.
 Here is a guide to making the most of self-love experiences.